human-pangenomics/hpp_production_workflows/coverage/docs/coverage/README.md

 those coverages.
 Using `.counts` files we can produce distribution plots easily.
 For example below we are showing the coverage distribution for HG00438 diploid assembly.
 <img src="https://github.com/human-pangenomics/hpp_production_workflows/blob/asset/coverage/images/HG00438_dip_hifi_cov_dist.png" width="700" height="275">

-Then we pass each `.counts` file to `fit_model_extra.py` whose job is to fit the mixture model and find the best parameters through
+The python script `fit_model_extra.py` is able to take a file `.counts` suffix and fit a mixture model and find the best parameters through
 [Expectation Maximization (EM)](https://en.wikipedia.org/wiki/Expectation%E2%80%93maximization_algorithm).
 This mixture model consists of 4 main components and each component represents a specific type of regions.

 The 4 components:

-1. **Error component**, which is modeled by a poisson distribution.
+1. **Erroneous component**, which is modeled by a poisson distribution.
 To avoid overfitting, this mode only uses the coverages below 10 so its mean is limited to be between 0 and 10.
 It represents the regions with very low read support.
-2. **Duplicated component**, which is modeled by a gaussian distribution whose mean is constrained to be half of the haploid component's mean.
-It should mainly represents the falsely duplicated regions and the weight of this component is usually near to zero.
+2. **(Falsely) Duplicated component**, which is modeled by a gaussian distribution whose mean is constrained to be half of the haploid component's mean.
+It should mainly represents the falsely duplicated regions.
 It is worth noting that according to the recent
 [T2T paper, The complete sequence of a human genome,](https://www.biorxiv.org/content/10.1101/2021.05.26.445798v1.abstract) there exist some satellite arrays (especially HSAT1) where the ONT and HiFi coverage drops systematically due to bias in sample preparation and sequencing.
- As a result this mode should contain a mix of duplicated and coverage-biased blocks, which are not easy to be distiguished through the current analysis.
+ As a result this mode should contain a mix of duplicated and coverage-biased blocks.
+To avoid overestimating this component a correction step is added to the pipeline.
 3. **Haploid component**, which is modeled by a gaussian distribution.
 It represents blocks with the coverages that we expect for the blocks of an error-free assembly.
 4. **Collpased component**, which is actually a set of components each of which follows a gaussian distribution and their means are constrained to be multiples of the haploid component's mean.
+Similar to the duplicated component there are some regions where HiFi coverage increases systematically.
+This issue is addressed in one of the correction steps.

 Here is the command that fits the model:
 ````